Goal-line technology: Rules

 FIFA have a system whereby a particular technology provider needs to show effectiveness to successfully obtain a license for their technology, then an installation within a particular stadium must pass a "final installation test" before use, and before each game the referee must check that the system is functional.

-Current implementation
+Competitions using goal-line technology

 Due to the expense of goal-line technology systems, the technology is only currently used at the very top levels of the game.
 In domestic competition, goal-line technology is only regularly used in a few major European leagues: